evan-k-nygard/Secure-Database/README.md

 Expected upcoming additions (roughly in order):

-* Create internal and external threat models for the DB program, and design best defenses against them
-  * The internal threat model will assume that the attacker Eve has and will make use of access to the database as a valid, authenticated user in order to attack Alice.
-The external threat assumes that Eve is not a user of the database.
-* Create command line interface, adding and testing functionality incrementally:
-  * Login functionality
-  * Read/write functionality
+* Design threat model and security scheme for secure sharing
-  * Sharing functionality
+* Add sharing functionality to the command-line interface
 * If found to be necessary, implement sign() and verify() wrapper functions over Crypto++, for ease of use and to isolate the functionality that Secure Database will need.
 See cryptowrapper.h
-* Add capabilities to class DBManager as necessary.
+* Add capabilities to class AuthenticatedDBUser as necessary.
 See dbmanager.h

 -------------------------------------------------------------------------